Arimoclomol

-Arimoclomol (INN; originally codenamed BRX-345, which is a citrate salt formulation of BRX-220) is an experimental drug developed by CytRx Corporation, a biopharmaceutical company based in Los Angeles, California.
-In 2011 the worldwide rights to arimoclomol were bought by Danish biotech company Orphazyme ApS.
-The European Medicines Agency (EMA) and U.S. Food & Drug Administration (FDA) granted orphan drug designation to arimoclomol as a potential treatment for Niemann-Pick type C in 2014 and 2015 respectively.
+Arimoclomol, sold under the brand name Miplyffa, is a medication used for the treatment of Niemann–Pick disease type C. It is taken by mouth.

+The most common side effects include upper respiratory tract infection, diarrhea, and decreased weight.

+Arimoclomol was approved for medical use in the United States in September 2024.
+The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

+Medical uses

+Arimoclomol, in combination with miglustat, is indicated for the treatment of neurological symptoms associated with Niemann-Pick disease, type C (NPC) in adults and children two years of age and older.

+Side effects

+The most common side effects of arimoclomol include upper respiratory tract infection, diarrhea, and decreased weight.

 Mechanism of action

 Arimoclomol is believed to function by stimulating a normal cellular protein repair pathway through the activation of molecular chaperones.
 Since damaged proteins, called aggregates, are thought to play a role in many diseases, CytRx believes that arimoclomol could treat a broad range of diseases.

 Arimoclomol activates the heat shock response.
 It is believed to act at Hsp70.